mrebb/indigoslate-assessment/README.md

 ### Notes/Hints
 * Carefully consider the requirements before you code.
-* There are many different ways to solve this problem.
+* There are multiple ways to solve this problem.
 No one way is the best.
+* You are limited to the data api provided.
+Please do not create any additional data tiers.
+* The front-end view is provided for ease, however do not feel constrained by its current set up.
+If you do not like it, please change it.
-* There are multiple ways to store event data.
+* There are multiple ways to store event data, even with the data tier constraint.
 Multiple endpoints of the data api are available for your use.
     * Hint: Depending on how you choose to structure your data, you may not need to use all of the endpoints provided.
-* The front-end view is provided for ease, however do not feel constrained by its current set up.
-If you do not like it, please change it.
-* Consider this project to be 80% back-end, 20% front-end.
+* Consider this project to be 70% back-end, 30% front-end.
 We would like to see your skills in both.
-* You are limited to the data api provided.
-Please do not create any additional data tiers.
 * If you are unable complete all of the requirements, please submit what you have.

 ### Submitting the Assessment